UPDATED June, 2017 to reflect the latest providers on the market:

-Below, I’ve made a list of what I consider to be the 20 most important backup services for business-class server backup.
+Below, we’ve made a list of the 20 most useful backup services for business-class server backup based on our research and independent reviews:

 - Zetta Affordable enterprise-grade cloud backup, which is optimized to quickly back up large datasets (up to 500TB).
 The solution includes the cloud backup service, a disaster recovery as a service (DRaaS) option, and plug-ins for SQL, Exchange, VMware, Hyper-V and NetApp servers.